-- 84. Liaise closely with the EPA and DOME about exploration or development proposals for the area, and contribute to the assessment process.
-(FWA). - 85.
+- 79. Liaise closely with the EPA and DME about exploration or development proposals for the area, and contribute to the assessment process.
+(FWA) - 80.
 Ensure the public is fully informed about all proposals.
-(EPA, DOME, FWA)
+(EPA, DME, FWA, CALM, MPRA)

-8.3 Other Extractive Industries
+7.8 Other Extractive Industries

-Guano (seabird droppings used for superphosphate) was mined on a number of islands in the Abrolhos for about 100 years, but the last activity ceased in 1946.
+Guano (seabird droppings used for superphosphate) was mined on a number of the Abrolhos Islands for about 100 years, but the last activity ceased in 1946.

-86. Monitor proposals to develop extractive industries in the Abrolhos System and ensure all proposals are carefully assessed by the EPA.
+81. Monitor proposals to develop extractive industries in the Abrolhos System, and ensure all proposals are carefully assessed by the EPA.
 (FWA)